UweM/ObjRef-ExampleBundle/README.md

 make sure to remove the config.platform.php part out of the generated `composer.json` file
 ## Run
 Only one demo is implemented at the moment.
 Run `bin/console example:local` to launch two processes that talk to each other via ObjRef.
+I only tested this with linux, but it should also run on windows just fine.

 Have a look into the [LocalCommand.php](https://github.com/UweM/ObjRef-ExampleBundle/blob/master/Command/LocalCommand.php) file to see how it works